Whereiswald0/SQL-project/starting_with_questions.md

 SQL Queries:
 Similar assumptions must be made about the quality of the data and what should be trusted/ignored.
-The questions is also ambigous to me:
+The questions is also ambiguous to me:
     Are we averaging the QUANTITY of products, or the NUMBER of individual products.
-The number of individual products is difficult, since order from the original analytics CSV do not have SKUs.
+The number of individual products is difficult, since orders from the original analytics CSV do not have SKUs.

 Again, using the same queries, but slightly modified, and making assumptions as above:
 ~~~~SQL